-Suggestions for improvement of the standard are welcome.
+Suggestions for improvement of the Standard are welcome.
 They should be sent to NEMA, 1300 North 17th Street, Rosslyn, VA 22209.

-This standard was processed and approved for submittal to ANSI by Accredited Standards Committee on Preferred Voltage Ratings for AC Systems and Equipment, C84.
-Committee approval of the standard does not necessarily imply that all committee members voted for its approval.
-At the time it approved this standard, the C84 Committee had the following members:
+This Standard was processed and approved for submittal to ANSI by Accredited Standards Committee on Preferred Voltage Ratings for AC Systems and Equipment, C84.
+Committee approval of the Standard does not necessarily imply that all committee Members voted for its approval.
+At the time it approved this Standard, the C84 Committee had the following Members:

-Daniel Ward, Chairman
+Larry Conrad, Chairman